-The Supplemental Senior Center Fund was established to account for funds that were appropriated by Louisiana Legislature for the various councils on aging throughout Louisiana to supplement each council's primary grant for operations senior center activities.
+The Supplemental Senior Center Fund was established to account for funds that were appropriated by the Louisiana Legislature for the various councils on aging throughout Louisiana to supplement each council's primary grant for senior center operations and activities.
 The West Carroll Council on Aging was one of the parish councils to receive a supplemental grant.
-The money received by this fund during the year transferred to other funds to supplement the supportive services provided by those funds.
+The money received by this fund during the year was transferred to other funds to supplement the supportive services provided by those funds.
 GOEA provided these funds to the Council.